s-tikhomirov/s-tikhomirov.github.io/_posts/2021-03-27-lightning-probing.md

 Due to non-strict forwarding it's up to the routing nodes to choose which channel will be used for routing.
 By default, routing nodes will make best effort to route a payment to earn fees.

 In this case, it's impossible for an attacker to infer balances of channel C1 which has both smaller balance and smaller capacity than C2.
 An attacker would only be able to infer that channel C2 has 3 coins on both sides, and that's it.
-Even though the attacker knows it can't possibly reflect C1 (because the capacity there is public and equals to 2 coins), an attacker can't do much without advanced techniques like those we suggest in #attack-optimizations#.
+Even though the attacker knows it can't possibly reflect C1 (because the capacity there is public and equals to 2 coins), an attacker can't do much without advanced techniques like those we suggest in [Attack optimizations](#attack-optimizations).

 Prior works would either get meaningless results (by claiming that channel A has more balance than its capacity), or only achieve very limited information gain (by ignoring many parallel channels).